AWA Belief #1: There’s just no substitute for experience.

 - Contribute a voice in the communities in which we operate and within organizations to which we belong, to guide Alaska tourism toward sustainability and appropriate use of resources so that we may protect the wilderness of Alaska for future generations.

-- Contribute a minimum of 10% of our pre-tax earnings to conservation organizations and causes.
+- Contribute a meaningful percentage of our pre-tax earnings to conservation organizations and causes.

 Alaska is for Everybody